MichaelRafaralahy/customer_chatbot/README.md

 Chatbot: Hello!
 Welcome to our customer service.
 How can I help you?
 You: Refund
 Chatbot: Our refund policy allows returns within 30 days with a receipt.

+## Future Improvements
+- Add NLP for better query understanding.
+- Integrate with a GUI or messaging platform.

+## Author
+Jean Michael - Created for AI Internship (June 2025)